Altermagnetism and superconductivity in a multiorbital t-J model: Multi-orbital Model

 \section{Multi-orbital Model}

 We consider a decorated square lattice model with four sites per unit cell as depicted in Fig.~\ref{fig:lattice}.
 The Hamiltonian we study is

 Here, the intra-cell and inter-cell nearest-neighbor hoppings are $t_{ij}=t_1$ and $t_{ij}=t_2$ respectively, and the corresponding spin exchange couplings on those bonds are denoted by $J_{ij}=J_1$ and $J_{ij}=J_2$ respectively.
 We set $t_1=1$ to define the unit of energy, fix parameters $t_2/t_1=1/2$, consider different $J_2/J_1$, and tune the electron filling $0 < \bar{n} < 1$ and interaction strength $J_1/t_1$. $\bar{n}=1$ corresponds to $8$ electrons per unit cell.
 While the $J_2 > 0$ arises naturally from a Hubbard model, the case $J_2 < 0$ can only arise from additional Hund's coupling physics with multiple on-site orbitals, so we view it here only as a convenient model Hamiltonian to capture {\alm} order in this example.
-Furthermore, we are not implementing strict Gutzwiller projection of the electrons - we may view these $tJ$ models as having renormalized hopping and interactions in the spirit of `renormalized mean field theory' \cite{cuprate_rvbreview_2004}, or simply as toy models to explore magnetic and pairing instabilities driven by exchange interactions within unrestricted Hartree-Fock-Bogoliubov theory in the spirit of earlier work on the one-band model for cuprates \cite{cuprate_tj_sau2015}.